Clock icon

-Acepromazine maleate is a medication that is commonly used as a tranquilizer and sedative in veterinary medicine.
+Acepromazine maleate is a medication that is commonly used as a tranquillizer and sedative in dogs.
 It is a neuroleptic drug that is approved by the FDA and has low toxicity.
-Acepromazine for dogs is most commonly used as a pre-anesthetic drug to promote relaxation and calming prior to anesthesia.
+Acepromazine for dogs is most commonly used as a pre-anesthetic drug to promote relaxation and calmness before we induce anesthesia for surgery

 Dog acepromazine works by depressing the central nervous system and causing sedation, muscular relaxation, and a reduction in spontaneous activity.
-It does not provide any pain relief, but it can be used to control agitated animals during vet visits, procedures, and grooming, as well as to manage stress, anxiety, and motion sickness.
+While it does not provide any pain relief, we may use it to control agitated animals during vet visits, procedures, and grooming, as well as to manage stress, anxiety, and sometimes motion sickness.

 Key points for dog owners

-• Acepromazine is used commonly as a tranquilizer and sedative in dogs before anesthesia and surgery.
+• Acepromazine is used commonly used as a tranquillizer and sedative in dogs before anesthesia and surgery.

 • It works by depressing the central nervous system and causing sedation, muscular relaxation, and a reduction in spontaneous activity.

-• Acepromazine should only be used under the guidance of your veterinarian due to its potential side effects and risks.
+• Acepromazine is a prescription medication and should only be used under the guidance of your veterinarian.

 What is acepromazine?

-Acepromazine is a medication for dogs that acts as a sedative and tranquilizer by blocking dopamine receptors in the brain.
-It is commonly used to provide mild sedation and chemical restraint.
-Additionally, it can be administered off-label to prevent vomiting and manage central nervous system (CNS) overstimulation caused by certain CNS stimulant drugs.
+Acepromazine is a medication for dogs that acts as a sedative and tranquillizer by blocking dopamine receptors in the brain.
+It is commonly used to provide mild sedation and restraint.
+Additionally, it can be used off-label to prevent vomiting and manage central nervous system (CNS) overstimulation caused by certain CNS stimulant drugs.

 Acepromazine is available in both oral and injectable forms.
-The injectable form is often preferred for its reliability in achieving consistent sedation and can be administered intravenously or subcutaneously.
+The injectable form is better because of its reliability in providing consistent sedation and can be administered easily by your veterinary team.

-It is important to note that acepromazine should only be used under the supervision of your veterinarian.
 While it is generally considered safe, there are some potential side effects, including low blood pressure, decreased heart rate, and respiratory depression.
+Due to these risks, acepromazine should only be used when prescribed by your veterinarian.

 How acepromazine works

 Acepromazine works by depressing the central nervous system, leading to sedation, muscular relaxation, and a reduction in spontaneous activity.
-This medication achieves its calming effects by blocking dopamine receptors in the brain.
+Specifically, its calming effects by blocking dopamine receptors in the brain.

 Dopamine is a neurotransmitter that plays an important role in regulating movement, emotion, and motivation.
-By inhibiting dopamine, acepromazine helps reduce anxiety and stress, making it an effective treatment for dogs with anxiety disorders.
+When dopamine is inhibited, it helps to reduce anxiety and stress.

 Uses of acepromazine in dogs